Vasilevskiy, Lightning throttle Sabres

+BUFFALO, N.Y. -- The Tampa Bay Lightning went back to basics to snap a rare losing streak.

-BUFFALO, N.Y. -- Andrei Vasilevskiy made 34 saves to lead the Tampa Bay Lightning to a 2-0 victory over the Buffalo Sabres on Tuesday night.
+Andrei Vasilevskiy made 34 saves to lead the Lightning to a 2-0 victory over the Buffalo Sabres on Tuesday night.
+Defensemen Mikhail Sergachev and Dan Girardi scored for the Lightning, who won with workmanlike goals from the back end instead of their usual flashy offense.

+The Lightning (17-5-2) had lost two in a row and three of four leading up to the Sabres game -- a rarity for the Eastern Conference leaders.

+“I think when you’re on a little bit of a slide we’re just trying to get back to the basics, keep it simple, get pucks to the net and get some of those dirty goals,” Lightning center Tyler Johnson said.
+“You need those goals and that’s what wins hockey games later in the year and that’s what wins hockey games in playoffs.
+They’re not always going to be pretty but we’ve got to get them any way we can.”

 It was the second shutout of the season and the sixth of his career for Vasilevskiy, who leads the NHL in wins with 16.